Everest Base Camp Trek in December 2025

 6°C/42°F

-No time of the year is 100% perfect to do the Everest Base Camp Trek.
+No time of the year is 100% perfect for the Everest Base Camp Trek.
 Like any other month, December also has its fair share of difficulties that trekkers should know before they embark on the journey.

-Having knowledge of all possible obstacles will make you smart and not disappoint you.
+Knowing all possible obstacles during the Everest base Camp Trek in December will make you smart and not disappoint.
 You will enjoy the trek to the fullest, regardless of the drawbacks.
-With the drawbacks, we have also talked about how to work around it and make the most out of your trip.
-So, please read the below information carefully.
+We have discussed the drawbacks and how to work around them and make the most of your trip.
+So, please read the information below carefully.

 Cold

-Cold is inevitable in the winter season, but that doesn't mean you have to stop hiking.
-You can customize your itinerary to suit the weather, wear proper clothes, and maintain your energy.
+Cold is inevitable in winter, but that doesn't mean you must stop hiking.
+You can customize your itinerary to suit the weather, wear proper clothes, and maintain energy.

 Nights and morning hours are the coldest, so carry a high-quality sleeping bag.
 Cover your hands, neck, and ears to avoid fever, cough, and runny nose.